cseljatib/cseljatib.github.io2/mentors.md

 ---
 * *[Brian Dennis](https://www.uidaho.edu/cnr/faculty/dennis)* (Retired), Ph.D., Professor of Statistical Ecology at the University of Idaho, USA.
 Professor Dennis' motivated me for shifting from the MS program in forestry to the statistical one.
 A decision that undeniably changes my academic career.
 ---
 * *Patricio Nunez*, Professor of Silviculture at the Universidad de La Frontera, Chile.
-Professor Nunhez taught me the applied use of quantitative methods in silviculture and forest ecology.
+Professor Nunhez taught me to apply quantitative methods for silviculture and forest ecology.
 ---

 <!-- ### Footer